Venice - Patras

 Unfortunately, pets are not allowed on ferries from Venice to Patras.

-Passengers travelling with Anek Superfast can take a maximum of 50 kg of luggage per person at no additional cost.
+Passengers traveling with Anek Superfast can take a maximum of 50 kg of luggage per person at no additional cost.
 Please do not exceed this allowance otherwise you risk being charged a fee.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Patras ferry.